anton-smirnov-robert/weaver/content/note/article epistemological mismatch.md

 [literature note on Polanyi1962](note/literature%20note%20on%20Polanyi1962.md)

-In the Republic of Science, explorers
+Micheal Polanyi is to be distinguished from his older brother Karl.
+Even in both have made considerable contributions in economics, Micheal originally was a physical chemist.
+Karl is well known for his critiques of self-regulating markets.
+In contrast, Michael was a member of the Mont-Pelerin Society and a close friend of Friedrich Hayek.
+In the Republic of Science, Polanyi (i.e. Michael for now on) explicitly acknowledges being inspired by Adam Smith's “invisible hand”.
+However, he underlines that the scientific organization cannot be reduced to the mechanisms of the market as defined by Hayek.
+Let's understand why.

+Polanyi's original idea arises from comparing science as the activity that consists in collectively assembling pieces of a giant and unknown puzzle.
+This metaphor comes with a cumulative view of knowledge that we will endorse in this section: discoveries are made when you look under unturned stones.
+This implies a space of potential discoveries in which some of them have already been made. (see Fig.1)

-scientists (T5) maximize the merit they may obtain by tackling the toughest problem given their limited amount of material and intellectual resources (T1) — they naturally never tackle problems that are far too hard for them to solve.
+The state of explorers can be defined on the frontier of known discoveries subspace.
+Indeed, researchers maximize the merit they may obtain by tackling the toughest problem given their limited amount of material and intellectual resources — they naturally never tackle problems that are far too hard for them to solve.
+Therefore, when a new discovery is made, a explorer adjusts her work by referring to the criteria of merit which are the *scientific standards:

-When a new article update a scientist's intellectual ressources, she adjusts her work by referring to the criteria of merit which are the dialogical scientific standards (plausability, scientific value, originality).
-The first two scientific standards tends to conformity while the third foster dissent.
-This tension shows the fundamental characteristic of the scientific authority which is a _dynamical orthodoxy,_ that is an orthodoxy that encourages its subversion.
+1. Plausibility
+2. Scientific value, that is accuracy, systematic importance and the interest in the subject matter.
+3. Originality, which is the degree of surprise caused by the discovery among scientists

+Scientific standards associate two complementary and antagonistic logics: stability and variation (or "conformism" and "dissent").
+This duality shows the fundamental characteristic of the scientific authority which is a *dynamical orthodoxy*, that is a rule that encourages its subversion. *This dynamical aspect make sciences historical because the scientific opinion change throughtout time and therefore so does the interpretation of the scientific standards by researchers*.
+This prevents a differential law of evolution to be valid once for all.
+The shape of the puzzle change throughout time and this constraints the directions explorers look at.
-The overlapping areas of expertise between specialized scientists allow them to control those criteria when articles are submitted.
-The authority of the scientific standards is therefore enforced using _overlapping neighborhoods_.

-The fragmentized _scientific opinion_ is not held by one single person but by a multitude of individuals.
+The overlapping areas of expertise between specialized scientists (or "overlapping neighborhoods") allow them to enforce the authority of the scientific standards when articles are submitted, by the peer-review process.
+The fragmentized _scientific opinion_ is not held by one single person but by a multitude of individuals that endorse each other.

-The dynamical aspect make sciences _traditional_: science is transmitted from generation to generation — like arts, moral or legal practices — to young scientists that are trained with a specific part of the current scientific opinion.
-This makes the evaluation of scientific standards change throughtout time too.

- The dynamical aspect make sciences _traditional_: science is transmitted from generation to generation — like arts, moral or legal practices — to young scientists that are trained with a specific part of the current scientific opinion.
-This makes the evaluation of scientific standards change throughtout time too.
+While Polanyi is inspired by the price mechanism, he underlines that the exchange of information between scientists is made by scientific papers and not prices; the former do not convey instructions to reach a known goal.
+Explorers don't need discoveries to work per se — they give them a better directions to look at — so they are not inert when left alone.

 > [!quote]
 >
 >The Republic of Science shows us an association of independent initiatives, combined towards an indeterminate achievement.
 It is disciplined and motivated by serving a traditional authority, but this authority is dynamic; its continued existence depends on its constant self-renewal through the originality of its followers. —  ([Polanyi1962](reference/Polanyi1962.md), p.
 72)

 #### Conclusion